In my opinion, the town and area around South West Rocks is one of the most beautiful on the entire eastern seaboard of Australia.

-Nearby is the local town centre with ‘fish and chip’ shops, cafes, ice cream parlours, boutiques and a fishing tackle shop.
+Nearby is the local town center with ‘fish and chip’ shops, cafes, ice cream parlors, boutiques and a fishing tackle shop.

 A large kids play ground has been built beside the beach car park.
 Flying foxes, a kids kitchen, swings and other fun equipment will keep the little ones entertained for hours.

 On either side of the town are two small creeks.
 Shallow Saltwater Creek can be seen from the playground and can be good for little kids when the surf is up.